ribarragi/GIS_portfolio/Final_project_report.md

 I wanted to create a story map, but after several attemps, I could not load scenes into my ArcGIS online account.

 The main overall objective of this project was to explore and <b>EXPLOT?</b> the funcitonalities of time cubes for temporal data in ArcGIS

+# Assets

+All preprocessing code is contained in the following folder...
+All data is available in the follwing drive folder